veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 <p class="photo-footnote">Preview of the Offer Page redesign on iPad mini and iPhone SE</p>

 <div class="box-notes orange" style="margin-bottom:20px">
- The redesigned Offer page resulted in an increase in <strong>average time on page</strong> and the <strong>unique pageviews</strong> compared to the original control version.</div>
+ The redesigned Offer page resulted in an increase in <strong>average time on page</strong> and a lower <strong>bounce rate</strong> compared to the original control version.</div>

 #### App Store & Google Play images